Gracecjy/BlueDay/index.md

 The second path: Visits -> Transactions -> Sales works better in all colors than the other path.

 ### Sample Projections for Sales, Transactions, and Visits
-Based on the performance, I choose the Prophet + AdaBoost model and the Visits -> Transactions -> Sales to get the projections for sales, transactions, and visits.
+Based on model performances, I choose the Prophet + AdaBoost model and the Visits -> Transactions -> Sales path to get projections for sales, transactions, and visits.
 [Here is the app](http://time-series-sample-projections.herokuapp.com/) to see sample projections on different dates, which includes prediction periods with or without national holidays and the prediction period where maximum amount of sales happens.

 This is the end of my capstone project.
 Thanks for reviewing!